AikidoSec/firewall-ruby/README.md

 # Zen, in-app firewall for Ruby | by Aikido

-Zen, your in-app firewall for peace of mind—at runtime.
+Zen, your in-app firewall for peace of mind– at runtime.

-Zen by Aikido is an embedded Web Application Firewall that autonomously protects Ruby on Rails apps against common and critical attacks.
+Zen is an embedded Web Application Firewall that autonomously protects your apps against attacks and provides advanced access controls features.

-It protects your Rails apps by preventing user input containing dangerous strings, preventing SQL injection and SSRF attacks.
-It runs embedded on your Rails application, for simple installation and zero maintenance.
+Zen protects your Ruby apps by blocking malicious user input that could lead to security vulnerabilities.
+It guards against SQL injections, command injections, path traversal attacks, and more.
+Running directly on your Ruby app's server, it offers seamless installation and low maintenance.

 * 🛡️ [SQL injection attacks](https://www.aikido.dev/blog/the-state-of-sql-injections)
 * 🛡️ [Server-side request forgery (SSRF)](https://github.com/AikidoSec/firewall-node/blob/main/docs/ssrf.md)